Nimor111/halogen-servant-notes-app/README.md

-# halogen-notes-app
+# halogen-servant-notes-app
-A notes app written in Halogen and Tailwind CSS.
+A notes app written in Halogen, Tailwind CSS, and Servant.

+## Frontend

-## To run locally, in separate tabs:
+### To run locally, in separate tabs:
 ```sh
 yarn watch

 yarn serve
 ```

-## To build with Nix:
+### To build with Nix:
 ```sh
 nix-build
 yarn http-server ./result/dist